 - You will automatically be enrolled in a mandatory health insurance plan.
 Georgetown requires international students participating in Summer Sessions to be enrolled in the University’s STINT Health Insurance Plan.
 For more information, visit the Georgetown Student Health Insurance site.

 - Register for your classes.
 Follow the registration instructions provided in your Welcome Packet and on our Visiting Students Registration Process page.

 - Pay your bill prior to the start of classes.
 Tuition is charged on a per-credit basis.
 You may visit the Tuition and Fees page to calculate how much your summer studies will cost.
-You may also visit the Office of Billing and Payment Services website for information on payment options.
+You may also visit the Revenue and Receivables website for information on payment options.

 - Purchase a meal plan.
 We offer flexible and convenient meal plan options for dining on campus.
 You can purchase a meal plan through Dining Services.

 - If you applied for an immigration document through Georgetown, you will be required to attend a mandatory Immigration Document Review and Compliance Session for all visiting summer international students.
 We will contact you via email with the date, time, and location of this event no later than one week prior to the start of your class.